GFDRR/rdl-website-new/pages/standard.md

 ---
 # A new open data standard for disaster risk information

-A team at the Global Facility for Disaster Reduction and Recovery (GFDRR) has been coordinating research and development that led to the concept of the Risk Data Library, a data toolkit to manage online collections of risk data.
-At the heart of that effort is the Risk Data Library Standard (RDLS).

 The RDLS is essentially an open data standard for describing disaster risk information such as hazard, exposure, vulnerability, and loss datasets used in climate and disaster risk assessments.
 It also provides guidance on how to format and publish risk data itself.

 The standard can handle multiple types of disaster and climate risk studies, either monetary or non-monetary, using historical disaster events or probabilistic analysis.
 It is also designed to support different types of exposure and vulnerability functions for buildings infrastructure, people and natural assets.